 Step 5: When the action kicks-off, trigger the shutter with a cable release or two-second self-timer when you hear the rockets being launched, and hopefully they’ll explode in your frame while the shutter is open.
 Then refine and repeat.

 Quick tip: Most cameras automatically apply ‘Long Exposure Noise Reduction’ for exposures of one second or longer.
 This takes an additional exposure lasting the same length as the first one, but without any image data; the idea being this ‘dark-frame’ can then be used to subtract any electronic noise from the first.
 It can be an effective technique at reducing noise, especially on smaller format cameras, but obviously delays when you can take your next shot.
 This can become particularly frustrating for longer exposures and or when a show finale is taking place.
 As such most firework photographers disable Long Exposure Noise Reduction so their camera never misses a moment.
 You’ll find the option in your camera menus.

 Sounds simple right?
 In some respects it really is.
 Obviously as the show progresses you may wish to recompose your shot, and you will also almost certainly need to make some exposure adjustments too – this is easy though, just remember if you want brighter trails, open the aperture, using a smaller f-number.
 For darker trails which retain their colour, close the aperture with a bigger f-number.
 And if you want longer trails, use a longer shutter speed.
 If you want shorter trails, use a shorter shutter speed.
-Happy shooting!PS – if you find my work useful don’t forget you can support me when you shop for anything at B&H or Adorama by first clicking through to them using the links here – it works for anything you order at any time, or alternatively you could treat yourself to my treat me to a coffee!
+Happy shooting!Check prices at Amazon, B&H, Adorama, eBay or Wex.
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!